cyr1z/howto/deploy_django_to_google_cloud.md

-#  Deloy Django site to cloud with ubuntu
+#  Deploy Django project to Ubuntu instance

 We use Pipenv, Postgres, python3, Django 3, .env file for settings and git repository with project